 The saying “better with age” applies to wine and fine cheeses, but probably has never been said about pet insurance premiums.
+So, why does pet insurance increase with age?
 While Embrace will never reduce the coverage for aging pets, the premiums do go up a bit each year as our pets get older to account for the increasing risk of illness.
-While it’s good news that your coverage remains reliable even as your pet’s health begins to decline, the increase serves as more than just a reminder that your pet is getting on in years and can have some pet parents reconsidering the cost-benefit of their coverage.
+While it’s good news that your pet insurance remains reliable even as your pet’s health begins to decline, the increase serves as more than just a reminder that your pet is getting on in years and can have some pet parents reconsidering the cost-benefit of their coverage.

 $500 annual deductible